adrianpk/hermesone/README.md

 This document is a work in progress.
 It serves as a way to capture ideas, behaviors, features, and other relevant information about Hermes.
 The content here is subject to change and will be polished and organized in a better way later.

+The name change (from **hermes** to **hermesone**) is intentional.
+As the project has evolved, I started considering a more general approach, less tightly integrated with my personal editor workflow.
+The new project, currently in development, is located at the original repository address: https://github.com/adrianpk/hermes.
+Hermes One will remain as the legacy version; the original repository will host the new project.

 ## Overview

 Hermes is a static site generator (SSG) designed to help you create fast, secure, and easily maintainable websites.
 It takes your content written in Markdown and transforms it into a static website using predefined layouts and templates.